The Assured Income for the Severely Handicapped, or AISH, is a provincial benefit program of the provincial government of Alberta, Canada.

 AISH Child Benefit

-If the AISH recipient has a dependent child, they can also receive $200 per month for the first child and $100 each for their other children.
-So, if you have three children, you will receive $400 in child benefit from the AISH program.
+If the AISH recipient has a dependent child, they can also receive $212 per month for the first child and $106 each for each additional child.
+So, if you have three children, you will receive $424 in child benefits from the AISH program.

 For divorced or separated recipients, the AISH recipient is liable to receive the full child benefit amount if the dependent child resides with them for at least the same amount of time in a shared custody agreement.